pshassett/CriticalityMaps/README.md

 CriticalityMaps
 ---------------
 CriticalityMaps is a [WNTR](https://github.com/USEPA/WNTR)-based utility for running large sets of fire and pipe criticality simulations and visualizing the results on interactive leaflet.js html maps.
+Additionally, the mapping utilities can be used to visualize any other attributes of the network on an interactive .html map.

 <p align="center">
 <img src="docs/_static/pipe_criticality.PNG" alt="pipe criticality map" width="500"/>
 </p>

-Additionally, the mapping utilities can be used to visualize any other attributes of the network on an interactive .html map.
+Please see the [project documentation](https://criticalitymaps.readthedocs.io/en/latest/) for more details on usage and capabilities.

 Funding Disclaimer
 ------------------